 Where to Buy This Apricot Tree

-You more than likely won’t be able to purchase this tree in your local nursery, although some do carry them.
-You can, however, find many different types of apricot trees online at Nature Hills Nursery.
+You more than likely won’t be able to purchase this tree in your local nursery, however, you can find this tree at some online nurseries.

 Where to Buy Gold Kist Apricots